Current status

 Common misconceptions

-Statements that need context or measurement.
+Statements that need context or measurement

-Claim people repeat Better version Why it matters
+Claim people repeat Measured version Consequence

 Testnet or lab numbers are mainnet guarantees.
-Testnets and experiments are useful signals.
+Testnets and experiments are signals.
 They need current source context before being used as live public claims.
 Future capability, engineering tests, and shipped network behavior should not be flattened.

 Real-time means instant finality.
 Real-time is the fast-PoW user-feel and decentralization frame.
 It is not a claim that every transaction is instantly irreversible.
 This keeps the pitch strong without overselling settlement certainty.